Omega 3 Fatty Acids

 An affordable, fresh, clean source of the all important omega-3 fatty acids is better than an unaffordable source.
 It should not cost a fortune to maximize your health.

 EPA and DHA do different things in our bodies.
-They are not interchangeable.
-EPA is anti-inflammatory, DHA is important for brain and nerve function.
 Both are important.
 Different omega-3 sources contain different balances between these two omega-3 fats.
 If you decide to take fish oil take a balance of both EPA and DHA.
-Typical fish oils contain slightly more EPA (anti-inflammatory) than DHA (for nerves and cell) Always count the combined number of these two for total essential omega-3 per soft gel.
-A good daily dose is 2,000 mg DHA plus near equal amounts of EPA.
+Many fish oils contain slightly or a lot more EPA than DHA.
+Always count the combined number of these two for total essential omega-3 per soft gel.
+An essential daily dose is 2,000 mg DHA plus near equal amounts of EPA.
 I prefer the balance to be in favor of DHA such as found in cod liver oil and the Now Foods DHA-500.
 Do not use a fish oil supplement that does not state exactly how much EPA and DHA it contains.
 The product you choose should contain near equal amounts of DHA/EPA.
 DHA can be converted into EPA but EPA cannot be converted into the very essential DHA.

 Remember when reading labels to make sure the number you are using is per each.
 Many labels give the number for 2 or some other serving size and you will need to take that into consideration when running the numbers.

-For obese persons the upper limit is probably 4,000-6,000 mg of combine EPA-DHA no matter your weight.
-Higher doses of fish oil may cause digestive distress and show no more benefit than somewhat lower doses This calculates to about 11/2 tbsps. of the Carlson's liquid, 20 of the Costco brand (lots of 'pills' but also less expensive, the down side is more potential for digestive problems), 8 of the Now Foods Ultra Omega-3.
-Maintenance after 8-10 weeks of repletion would be 2,000 mg DHA plus whatever EPA is present in that dose.
+For obese persons the upper limit of supplemental omega-3 is probably 6,000 mg of combine EPA-DHA no matter your weight.
+Higher doses of fish oil may cause digestive distress and show no more benefit than somewhat lower doses This would be 10 of the Now Foods Super EPA Double Strength or 7 of the Now Foods DHA-500 or 2 tablespoon Carlson Cod Liver Oil.
+Maintenance after 8-12 weeks of repletion would be 2,000 mg DHA plus whatever EPA is present in that dose.

 Often within the 'health food' community I get the feeling from advertising promotion (by book sellers, alternative physicians, health food store personnel and others) that we will surely perish unless we spend large sums of money to purchase every new 'discovery' in a bottle.
 Health still comes from regular exercise, good food, good friends and joy in life.
 These things will never be bottled.

 Fat is not the enemy but too much or the wrong types of fats will make you miserable (increase pain and inflammation, cause depression, contribute to obesity) and shorten your life.
-Check you refrigerator and your cabinets and toss out 'bad fats' and foods containing 'bad fats'.
+Check your refrigerator and your cabinets and toss out 'bad fats' and foods containing 'bad fats'.
 Stock up on the good fats and make sure to keep them fresh.
 You will appreciate the worth of your efforts within weeks.
-Omega-3 fatty acids will replace in brain cells in just 4 weeks, improving mood and even enhancing your color vision.
+Omega-3 DHA will replace in brain cells in just 4 weeks, improving mood and even enhancing your hearing and your color vision.
 A reduction in omega-6 fats while increasing omega-3 fatty acids will improve muscle strength, reduce muscle and joint pain, and shorten exercise recovery time in just 3 months.
 Continued use will promote energy and, over time combined with a good diet and regular exercise reverse metabolic syndrome and obesity.